 You got to pick where most of the majority of people live.
 How many of the world’s one-year-old children today have been vaccinated against some diseases at 20 percent, 50 percent, or 80 percent?
 Question 10 worldwide 30-year-old men have spent 10 years in school.
 On average, how many years have women of the same age spent in school?
 Nine, nine years, six years, or three years.

 Question 11 In 1996, Tiger’s giant pandas, black rhinos were all listed as endangered.
 How many of these three species and more critically endangered today?
 Two of them.
 One of them or none of them?

-How many people in the world have some access to electricity?
-20 percent, 50 percent or 80 percent?
-And finally, the global climate experts believe that over the next 100 years, the average temperatures will get warmer, remain the same or get colder.
-And then we assess the results.
-And that’s then described as, you know, the average score.
+How many people in the world have access to electricity?
+20 percent, 50 percent, or 80 percent?
+And finally, the global climate experts believe that over the next 100 years, the average temperatures will get warmer, remain the same, or get colder.
+Then we assess the results.
+That’s then described as, you know, the average score.

 By the way, the average score is 40 percent.
 Correct.
 It’s pretty clear, perhaps, that the majority of people, certainly 60 percent of people think the world is much worse than the facts.
 Tell us it is anyway.
 This episode is an opportunity to reflect on that.
 We have a great conversation about the pleasures of pessimism.
 I hope you enjoy it.